-When an article on the World’s 50 Best Foods was published in 2017, seven Thai dishes made it to the list, the most of any country.
-35,000 people worldwide were polled by CNN Travel and the Thai dishes they voted into the list were tom yum goong, pad thai, som tam, massaman curry, gaeng keow wan, khao pad, and mu nam tok.
+When an article on the World’s 50 Best Foods was published in 2017, seven traditional Thai foods made it to the list, the most of any country.
+35,000 people worldwide were polled by CNN Travel and the dishes they voted into the list were tom yum goong, pad thai, som tam, massaman curry, gaeng keow wan, khao pad, and mu nam tok.

-Living in Asia, we’ve been to Thailand many times and the one thing that always gets us excited to go is Thai food.
-Once you get a taste of Thai cuisine, then you’ll understand why.
+Living in Asia, we’ve been to the Land of Smiles many times and the one thing that always gets us excited to go is Thai food.
+Once you get a taste of the cuisine, then you’ll understand why.

-If you’re planning on visiting Thailand for the first time, then listed in this Thai food guide are 45 of the best and most interesting dishes to look for in Thailand.
+If you’re planning on visiting Thailand for the first time, then listed in this Thai food guide are 45 of the best and most interesting dishes to look for in the country.

 Save This on Pinterest!No time to read this Thai food guide now?
 Click on the save button and pin it for later!